Overview

 MINE DESIGN PARAMETERS:

 The majority of remaining Mineral Reserves are scheduled for crushing prior to placement on the VLF as this typically offers a higher profit margin than ROM placement.
 ROM ore is hauled directly from the pit to the VLF and direct dumped.
 The crushing facilities are located approximately 1.5 km east of the final pit rim.
-After crushing, the ore is transported by mine truck direct to the VLF.
+After crushing, the ore is transported by mine truck direct to the Valley Leach Facility (VLF).

 Processing